 Although a few years ago we could find quite a few RSS aggregators for WordPress, these projects have all been abandoned for some reason or another along the way.

 Some of these plugins aren’t even available for download anymore.
 The reason for discontinuation is quite mysterious, however I suspect that the proliferation of Twitter has played some part in this.

 Many people moved from RSS readers to Twitter feed readers, however I still feel that RSS plays a very important role on the web even today.
-On Twitter there is a lot of microblogging that sometimes distracts me, I find RSS feeds of actual full posts from other websites to be much more enriching.
+On Twitter there is a lot of microblogging that sometimes distracts me; I find RSS feeds of actual full posts from other websites to be much more enriching.
 Of course, others might disagree with me.
-There are many uses for plugins that import RSS content into WordPress, as you can read about on the WP RSS Aggregator use cases page.
+There are many uses for plugins that import RSS content into WordPress, as you can read in one of our other blog posts here.

-I created this plugin myself as a result of my frustration with the dearth of other aggregators for WordPress.
-I wanted to create a news section on WPMayor, which would import feeds from all the WordPress blogs I followed.
+I created this plugin myself as a result of my frustration with the death of other RSS aggregators for WordPress.
+I wanted to create a news section on WP Mayor, which would import feeds from all the WordPress blogs I followed.

 I thought it would be an interesting and useful section, both for readers of this blog and for myself to catch a quick glimpse of all the WordPress news of the day/week.